SDGforskning/sdg-strings/SDG14_query_topic_WoS.md

   OR "microplastic$" OR "micro plastic$" OR "nanoplastic$" OR "nano plastic$" OR "plastic waste" OR ("plastic$" NEAR/3 ("problem" OR "debris"))
   OR
     (
-      ("heavy metal$" OR "organotin$" OR "tributyltin" OR "TBT" OR "mercury" OR "toxic metal$" OR "mining" OR "mine tailing$" OR "oil")
+      ("heavy metal$" OR "toxic metal$" OR "mercury" OR "arsenic" OR "cadmium" OR "chromium" OR "copper" OR "nickel" OR "organotin$" OR "tributyltin" OR "TBT" OR "mining" OR "mine tailing$" OR "oil" )
-      NEAR/15 "contamination"
+      NEAR/15 ("contamination" OR "contaminated")
     )
+  OR
+    (
+      (("cd" OR "ch" OR "cu" OR "ni" OR "pb" OR "hg") NEAR/15 ("contamination" OR "contaminated")) AND ("arsenic" OR "cadmium" OR "chromium" OR "copper" OR "nickel" OR "lead" OR "mercury") )
-  OR "contaminated" OR "contaminant$" OR "bioaccumula*" OR "ecotox*" OR "toxic chemical$" OR "endocrine disrupting chemical$"
+  OR "contaminant$" OR "bioaccumula*" OR "bioconcentrat*" OR "ecotox*" OR "toxic chemical$" OR "endocrine disrupting chemical$"
   OR "persistent organic pollutant$" OR "pesticide$" OR "herbicide$" OR "polychlorinated biphenyl$" OR "PCB" OR "DDT" OR "hexachlorocyclohexane" OR "hexachlorobenzene" OR "hexachlorobutadiene" OR "pentachlorobenzene" OR "pentachlorophenol" OR "pentachloroanisole" OR "hexabromocyclododecane" OR "polybrominated diphenyl ether$" OR "perflurochemicals" OR "PFAS" OR "endosulfan"
   OR "polycyclic aromatic hydrocarbon$" OR "PAH"